Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ## BSDF And Light Transport

 Light transport and BSDF are the most important parts of the path tracer.
-When surface is hit by the ray we need 2 things to trace further, next ray direction and how much light did the surface absorb.
+When surface is hit by the ray we need 2 things to trace further, next ray direction and the amount of light that surface absorbed.
 These 2 things are determined by the BSDF and Light Transport algorithm.

 ### Light Transport

-For light transport I'm using simple naive approach of picking ray directions based on the BSDF, so for mirror-like surface the direction will be perfect reflection and for more matte surfaces it will be random direction on the hemisphere.
+Light Transport dictates the next ray direction.
+I'm using simple naive approach of picking ray directions based on the BSDF, so for mirror-like surface the direction will be perfect reflection and for more matte surfaces it will be random direction on the hemisphere above the hit point.
 This approach results in high amount of variance in large scenes with small lights (or high variance env maps like I've shown above), but that's okay for me, using a complex light transport algorithm was way out of the scope for this project.
+And it still gives really good results, it just converges slower.

 ### BSDF

 When we want to get the color of the pixel we need to know what materials the ray hit on the way.
 So at each bounce we essentially want to know what colors does the material absorb.
 If we want, we could go with the easy approach of just multiplying the ray color by the material color.
-Or just modelling the color absorption in pretty much any way we want (so probably keep it as material color for diffuse and conductors and change it to 1 for dielectrics).
+Or just modelling the color absorption in pretty much any way we want.
 But this has one major issue, we'll be stuck with a naive light transport algorithm forever.
 That's because we can't really evaluate some ordinary ray direction, we can only evaluate the EXACT direction that the light bounces off the surface.
 And complex light transport algorithms like light sampling *require* this property of being able to evaluate an ordinary ray direction (in this case the direction to light from the surface).
 So to fix this issue we can use BSDF.

 BSDF is **bidirectional scattering distribution function**, it's a mathematical function that determines how much energy is absorbed during the process of reflection or refraction based on the surface properties alongside with incoming and outgoing direction, it can be denoted as $f_s(i, o, n)$, where $i$ is the incoming direction, $o$ is the outgoing direction, and $n$ is the surface normal.
 Speaking more precisely, it is combination of BRDF (**bidirectional reflectance distribution function**) which is reflected component and BTDF (**bidirectional transmittance distribution function**) which is transmitted component.
 So we can denote it as $f_s(i, o, n) = f_r(i, o, n) + f_t(i, o, n)$.
 It returns how much energy (color) is absorbed if ray bounces from $i$ to $o$.
+Later on it's also extended to BSSRDF **bidirectional scattering surface reflectance distribution function** that also simulates more complex phenomenon like subsurface scattering or more generally volume scattering inside the object.

 <p align="center">
   <img src="./Gallery/Graphics/BSDF.png" alt="BSDF"/>